 It recommends governments‚ “focus repressive actions on violent criminal organisations”, while “law enforcement efforts should focus not on reducing drug markets per se, but rather on reducing their harms to individuals, communities and national security”.

-No war on drugs means no WHO & US government aid money
+No war on drugs means no WHO & US gov’t money

-In the USA the Obama administration and the Mexican government‚ who are in the midst of a 4 1/2 -year-old drug war against cartels that has seen more than 38,000 people killed in Mexico‚ immediately dismissed the report’s recommendations, with White House Office of National Drug Control Policy spokesman Rafael Lemaitre saying, ‚”making drugs more available will make it harder to keep our communities healthy and safe”.
+In the USA the Obama administration and the Mexican government‚ who are in the midst of a 4 1/2 -year-old drug war against cartels that has seen more than 38,000 people killed in Mexico‚ immediately dismissed the report’s recommendations.

-Change won’t come easy in most parts of the world though as a requirement of membership of the World Health Organization (WHO) and access to large pools of aid money, as well as to official aid from the US Government, requires recipients to criminalise cultivation, manufacture, extraction, preparation, possession, offering, offering for sale, distribution, purchase, sale, and/ or delivery of narcotics covered by the Single Convention on Narcotic Drugs of 1961 and/ or the US Controlled Substances Act of 1970.
+Change won’t come easy in most parts of the world though as a requirement of World Health Organization (WHO) membership and access to large pools of aid money, as well as to official aid from the US government, requires recipients to criminalise cultivation, manufacture, extraction, preparation, possession, offering, offering for sale, distribution, purchase, sale, and/ or delivery of narcotics covered by the Single Convention on Narcotic Drugs of 1961 and/ or the US Controlled Substances Act (CSA) of 1970.

 Changes in 1986 to the US Foreign Assistance Act of 1961 require the President of the US to report to Congress the counter narcotic compliance of major narcotic-producing and transiting countries, with those that fail to comply liable to decertification and placing at risk US aid money and approval of multilateral loans.